dannykansas/platformengineer/README.md

 This is a *very* simplified, basic repo intended to help introduce git, Vagrant, and local development environment concepts as the first phase of a Platform Engineer training course.

 ## Contents:
+- Auto-deploying, encapsulated dev environment
-- Vagrantfile with nginx for rapid visual feedback on:
+    - uses nginx
+    - based on vagrant
+    - uses not-Docker on purpose
+- Lessons plans
+- In-class work
+- Homework

+## Outline:
+- Intro to git
     -  git branching
     -  git workflow
     -  git merges
-- Lessons plans (sort of)
+    -  "gitting along" with other committers (zing!)
+- Intro to Object-Oriented Programming (OOP) with Python
+    - classes
+    - class instances
+    - instance methods
+    - class methods
+    - alternative costructors
+    - static methods
+    - magic methods/"dunders"
+    - decorators
+- The Pythonic Approach to Programming (OOP Extended)
+    - duck-typing
-- In-class exercises
+    - EAFP

-## Initial Setup:
+## Quick Setup:
 - From your Terminal.app run `git clone https://github.com/dannykansas/platformengineer.git`
 - `cd` to the new `platformengineer` directory
 - Run a `vagrant up`